-The purpose of the SDM safety assessment is to help assess whether a child (or children) is likely to be in imminent danger of serious harm that may require a protective intervention and, if so, determine what safety interventions should be maintained or initiated to provide appropriate protection.
+The SDM safety assessment aims to help assess whether a child (or children) is likely in imminent danger of serious harm that may require a protective intervention and, if so, determine what safety interventions should be maintained or initiated to provide appropriate protection.

-When completing this form, it is important to keep in mind the difference between safety and risk.
-Assessment of safety differs from assessment of risk in that the former addresses the child's imminent danger and determines the interventions needed to protect the child immediately; the latter looks at the likelihood of future involvement with child protection.
+When completing this form, it is important to remember the difference between safety and risk.
+Safety assessment differs from risk assessment in that the former addresses the child's imminent danger and determines the interventions needed to protect the child immediately; the latter looks at the likelihood of future involvement with child protection.